el-ev/el-ev/README.md

 ### "I am someone you may or may not have seen before."

-I've decided I'm currently interested in compiler design.
+I've decided I'm currently interested in compiler design and programming languages.